Compute profile configuration options

 Virtual machines, CPUs, and memory

-New apps based off of JupyterLab, R Analysis Environment, and Visual Studio Code apps will include a T3 instance, two CPUs, and 4 GiB of total memory by default.
+New apps based off of JupyterLab will include a M5 instance, 4 CPUs, and 16 GB of total memory by default.
+New R Analysis Environment and Visual Studio Code apps will include a T3 instance, 2 CPUs, and 4 GB of total memory by default.

 Disk storage